 Static ARP is meant to handle locking out people not in that list, and if that breaks when an interface goes down/up, that's the real problem.

-#4 Updated by Basel G. almost 8 years ago
+#4 Updated by Basel G. about 8 years ago

 My setup is like this: about 20 switches serving around 150 clients connected through LAN, when I do a power cycle on them with "Static ARP" enabled the whole LAN becomes unresponsive, even if you try to renew IP or hardcode it, the only way I found to solve this is to reboot pfsense itself.